KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 .. container:: opengles

-	For OpenGL ES, we will use GLSL version 3.1: add this code to define our vertex and pixel shaders, and to create a shader program:
+	For OpenGL ES, we will use GLSL version 3.1: add this code to define our vertex and pixel shaders:

 	.. literalinclude:: ../Chapter4/main.cpp
 		:language: cpp